-You do know that 94% of job recruiters are now using social media for the purpose of job placement, right?
+You do know that social media is used by employers to screen applicants, right?
+In fact, 94% of job recruiters are now using social media for the purpose of job placement.
 And you’re using this knowledge to boost your own career, aren’t you?
 No?
 Well, if not, then you might want to consider using writing on social media as a method to boost your career – because it’s become a big time player in today’s job recruitment world.

 Courtesy of Joshua Waldman.